RoninTech/CarryOnRoundTheWorld/content/articles/travel-tech.md

 <a href="https://cafbit.com/post/introducing_valence/"><img src="https://cafbit.com/valence/icon.png" width="64" height="64" alt="Valence Input Only VNC Client" title="Valence Input Only VNC Client"></a>
 Valence is an old app that allows you to use your Android Smartphone as a combination mouse/keyboard to any device that can run a VNC server.
 We run the Real VNC server on the Raspberry Pi.
 So when using the Pi I can use Valence on my phone as an input only VNC client to move the mouse and to type.
 I wouldn't want to write a novel with my phone keyboard, but it's an excellent alternative to carrying a mouse and keyboard.

+<b>UPDATE:</b> The Valence app no longer works on our new S24 Ultras so we are on the lookout for a newer app that provides the same functionality.
+Please [drop us a message](/contact) if you find one! :smile:

 #### Xe